playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 </style>
 ```

-Here, we have three different boxes that overlap on one another.
+Here, we have three different boxes that overlap with one another.
 Given that they overlap, **which one do you think takes priority and, at least visually, is on top of the other boxes**?

 <br/>